 Now, the reason this issue comes up at the end of chapter 4 kind of goes along this path of thinking: The Jew would say to Paul, “All right, Paul, you say that faith is all that is needed for salvation.
 Faith is all that is needed.
 Are you sure it is enough?
 Are you sure that faith alone can secure that salvation permanently?
 Are you sure it will work?
 What about the future?
 Is faith really enough to escape judgment from God?
 Can faith alone keep us saved and is faith itself sustained?”

 So Paul moves immediately to this issue in chapter 5, and it’s a very powerful chapter, maybe the most convincing chapter in the Bible on the issue of the security of salvation.
-That’s why we title the sermon, “The Security of Salvation.”
+That’s why we titled the sermon, “The Security of Salvation.”
 We’re going to begin to look at chapter 5, and truthfully, we’re not even going to get out of verse 1 because Paul presents six great links in the chain that ties the Christian eternally to the Savior.
-Six great realities which demonstrate the security of salvation by faith, six great truths inherent in salvation which constitute its eternal character, its eternal nature and therefore the divine guarantee.
+Six great realities which demonstrate the security of salvation by faith, six great truths inherent in salvation, which constitute its eternal character, its eternal nature - and therefore, the divine guarantee.

 The six things are familiar to us.
 There are six gifts that come with salvation.
 They are six components that define salvation.
-They are these: peace with God, standing in grace, hope of glory, assurance of love, certainly of deliverance, and joy in God.
-These are the six articles in the guarantee of your eternal salvation.
-So we need to learn them well.
+They are these: peace with God, standing in grace, hope of glory, assurance of love, certainty of deliverance, and joy in God.
+These are the six articles in the guarantee of your eternal salvation, so we need to learn them well.